-According to a new report published by Allied Market Research, titled, Blood Plasma Derivatives Market, by Type, Application, and End User: Global Opportunity Analysis and Industry Forecast, 2017-2023," the global blood plasma derivatives market was valued at $23,613 million in 2016, and is projected to reach $44,333 million in 2023, registering a CAGR of 9.3% from 2017 to 2023.
+According to a new report published by Allied Market Research, titled, “Blood Plasma Derivatives Market by Type, Application, and End User: Global Opportunity Analysis and Industry Forecast, 2021–2030," the global blood plasma derivatives market size was valued at $36.471 billion in 2020, and is estimated to reach $89.767 billion by 2030, growing at a CAGR of 9.4% from 2021 to 2030.

 Blood plasma is clear liquid component of blood in which red blood cells, white blood cells, and platelets are suspended.
 It plays a vital role in maintaining proper pH balance in the body and transporting nutrients throughout the body.
 It is composed of more than 100 different proteins, including albumin, fibrinogen, immunoglobulins, protease inhibitors, and clotting factors.
 Plasma derivatives are products that are derived from blood plasma on fractionation, and are widely used to treat variety of diseases.
 These derivatives include albumin, factor VIII & IX, anti-inhibitor coagulation complex (AICC), immunoglobulins, including Rh immune globulin, alpha 1-proteinase inhibitor concentrate, and anti-thrombin III concentrate.

-The factors that drive the growth of the blood plasma derivatives market include increase in prevalence of life-threatening diseases such as immunodeficiency diseases and hemophilia, rise in awareness towards blood & plasma donation, upsurge in geriatric population, and growth in adoption of blood plasma derivatives products.
+Rise in number of approval for plasma derived products and increase in number of pharmaceutical manufacturing companies are the key factors that further boost growth of the blood plasma derivatives market.
 However, high cost of plasma derivative-based treatment and risk of side effects associated after using plasma derivatives impede the market growth.
 Conversely, the development of superior methods for preservation of plasma derivatives along with advanced processes for fractionation and presence of untapped market in emerging economies are expected to provide lucrative growth opportunities for the market.